code-with-johnny/auth-milestone-project/README.md

 # auth-milestone-project
-An authentication &amp; authorizatio project template for the software developer roadmap.
+An authentication &amp; authorization project template for the software developer roadmap.